higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 When using `idlGen`, there are a couple key settings that can be configured according to various needs:

 * **`idlType`**: the type of IDL to be generated, either `proto` or `avro`.
-* **`idlGenSourceDir`**: the Scala source base directory, where your [frees-rpc] definitions are placed.
+* **`idlGenSourceDir`**: the Scala source base directory, where your [mu] definitions are placed.
 By default: `Compile / sourceDirectory`, typically `src/main/scala/`.
-* **`idlGenTargetDir`**: the IDL target base directory, where the `idlGen` task will write the IDL files in subdirectories such as `proto` for Protobuf and `avro` for Avro, based on [frees-rpc] service definitions.
+* **`idlGenTargetDir`**: the IDL target base directory, where the `idlGen` task will write the IDL files in subdirectories such as `proto` for Protobuf and `avro` for Avro, based on [mu] service definitions.
 By default: `Compile / resourceManaged`, typically `target/scala-2.12/resource_managed/main/`.

 The source directory must exist, otherwise, the `idlGen` task will fail.
 Target directories will be created upon generation.

 ## Generating source files from IDL

-You can also use this process in reverse and generate [frees-rpc] Scala classes from IDL definitions.
+You can also use this process in reverse and generate [mu] Scala classes from IDL definitions.
 Currently only Avro is supported, in both `.avpr` (JSON) and `.avdl` (Avro IDL) formats.
-The plugin's implementation basically wraps the [avrohugger] library and adds some freestyle-specific extensions.
+The plugin's implementation basically wraps the [avrohugger] library and adds some mu-specific extensions.

 To use it, run:
 ```bash